JaredReisinger/order-fetcher/README.md

 orders host1 --after 2019-01-01 --status processing --sku some-sku --out some-sku.csv
 ```

-Retrieve all order line-items as in the previous command, filter the items to the SKU `some-sku`, and write to 'some-sku.csv'.
+Retrieve all order line-items as in the previous command, filter the items to the sku `some-sku`, and write to 'some-sku.csv'.

 ```sh
 orders host1 --sku-prefix some-sku --list-columns